 As employees, we all have the right to be treated with dignity and respect.
 That means we must all take responsibility for treating our co-workers with respect.
-We need to speak up if we hear inappropriate comments because CCP strives to create an environment where harassment is not tolerated.
-We should never harass or make fun of our co-workers because of their race, color, religion, gender, national origin, age, sexual orientation, disability or other protected characteristic.
+We need to speak up if we hear inappropriate comments because CCP strives to create an environment where discrimination and harassment is not tolerated.
+We should never treat a co-worker or anyone on our campus differently because of their race, color, religion, gender, national origin, age, sexual orientation or disability.
 It is also unacceptable to make any type of threats against your co-workers.
+If you experience any kind of discrimination or harassment, please report it to your supervisor, administrator, or to Human Resources.
+An investigation will be conducted when harassment is reported.
+Employees who engage in this type of behavior are subject to disciplinary action, which may include termination.